un-hackathon-2026/ground-truth/README.md

      Authoritative sources (official statistics) are counted separately from crowd-sourced ones (Wikipedia/Wikidata).
 3. **Verdict:** `PASS` · `REVIEW` · `REJECT`
-   - `REVIEW` = the data may be fine, but authoritative sources disagree — route to a human to choose which to trust.
+   - `REVIEW` = the data may be fine, but authoritative sources disagree, route to a human to choose which to trust.
-4. **Chain recommendations** — suggests the same indicator for neighbouring countries so the user can compare across a region.
+4. **Chain recommendations**  suggests the same indicator for neighbouring countries so the user can compare across a region.

 The two functions are exposed for the front-end: call `get_candidates()` to